nexspace-startup/nexSpace/nexspace-frontend/src/features/threeDMode/README.md

 # 3D Mode Feature Scaffold

-This folder contains the initial scaffolding for the immersive 3D workspace mode.
-The goal of this first increment is to provide the structural building blocks that subsequent milestones can extend with realtime rendering, spatial audio, and rich interactions.
+This folder now contains the live 3D campus experience for the immersive workspace mode.
+The initial scaffolding has been extended with a Three.js scene, spatial overlays, and data-driven layouts that future milestones can wire into realtime audio/video, huddles, and moderation flows.

 ## Structure

-- `components/` – UI overlays that sit on top of the 3D canvas such as the minimap, quality controls, and join-nudge prompts.
+- `components/` – UI overlays that sit on top of the 3D canvas such as the minimap, quality controls, join-nudge prompts, and the `ThreeDScene` renderer.
 - `config/` – Room & zone definitions with audio envelopes and signage copy.
 These are data-driven so that we can add, remove, or tweak rooms without touching render logic.
 - `hooks/` – React hooks that sync LiveKit meeting data into the 3D store.
 The initial